Hermit-oss/skirmish/README.md

 ## Dependencies

-The Skirmish game has the following dependencies:
+The Skirmish simulator has the following dependencies:

 - C++17 or later
 - GNU Make